Sanctuary Ethos and Facts

 This is not something we support nor offer at EVP.

 Also popular with visitors throughout South East Asia is “bathing” with elephants.

 Many people while on an elephant trek are invited to strip down to bikinis/shorts and jump in a river or pool and ‘swim with an elephant’.
 Apart from the fact that this is culturally insensitive to the local population (as they are quite conservative in comparison to our western ways and rarely show much skin or body shape), this is also inherently unnatural for an elephant and has no place in a true elephant sanctuary.

 For example, you would never be invited to go and swim with wild elephants in a river, so why would you jump into a river with a captive elephant?
 The elephants would never choose for visitors to join them; they prefer to lie down, kick around and enjoy themselves.
 But when carrying people or having a group of visitors surround them in the water they are forced to stay still and it becomes just another performance.

-This may be “fun” for tourists it is not good for an elephant.
+Swimming may be “fun” for tourists but this is stressful and not enjoyable for an elephant.

 Also, swimming with elephants is NOT SAFE for various reasons.
 Asian elephants can weigh three to four tons and can move through water far quicker than a human.
 There are also serious concerns about the transmission of tropical infections, both from and to humans such as tuberculosis.
 Even more likely is the very real risk of bacterial infections being passed to tourists due to the urine and fecal matter in the water used by elephants.